Shed Days: 8:00am to 2:00pm

 Richard Nicholson - V-President 0477 034 680

 Robert Hincks - Secretary

 Ken Gladman - Treasurer

-Monday, Tuesday and Wednesday mornings from 9:00am - 2:00pm.
-New members are always welcome.
+Monday, Tuesday and Wednesday mornings from 8:00am - 2:00pm.
+New members and guests are always welcome.

 Our shed is located among the sporting fields not far from the Workers Club and Power Station.
 Enter the car park off Donnelly Rd near the fire station.
 See map for location.
 Click here for a better view.